azrielmt/vct-hackathon/README.md

 Amazon Bedrock native functionality such as Agents, Knowledge Bases and more!
 Esports data from Riot or approved community resources Check out the Resources Page
-Reminders

-Aim for small, cost-effective models - LLMs can get expensive quickly Do not use image and video assets to train models
-Join the Devpost Discord